Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 We know you’ll be focused on trying not to fall during the descent, but please take your eyes off your shoes and look in front!
 The landscape is otherwordly.
 It felt like we were suddenly in a remote part of Iceland.

-We kept descending through the valley, without following an obvious path but following the red points and cairns.
+We kept descending through the valley without an obvious path but following the red points and cairns.
 We were surrounded by raw nature, and we couldn’t stop but notice that we were so small compared with the vastness of the surroundings.

-After, we could shower and enjoy a dish of soup, exquisite rice, and tasty meat.
+Afterwards, we could shower and enjoy soup, exquisite rice, and tasty meat.
 We couldn’t have asked for anything else!

 🏔 Additional peaks to add to this section